 Detecting mold in your home will not be hard to do now that you know what it looks like.
 Another indicator of mold is that it will usually have a musty smell.

-Now that you know the most common types of mold that can be found in your house and where to look for it let’s look at why mold in your house can make you sick.
+Now that you know the most common types of mold found in your house and where to look for it, let’s look at why mold in your home can make you sick.

 What Causes You to Get Sick from Mold in Your House?

-When mold is releasing spores (reproducing) in your house or outside your house they go into the air.
-You can then inhale them.
-Although there is usually ventilation outside, in your house especially a room like your basement may not have ventilation.
-This can cause you to inhale a larger concentration of mold spores and this may cause you to get sick.
+This can cause you to inhale a larger concentration of mold spores, and this may cause you to get sick.
 Touching mold can also make some people sick.

 If you have any of these health factors, you may be wondering what kind of sickness you can get from mold.